 But these people blaspheme in matters they do not understand.
 They are like unreasoning animals, creatures of instinct, born only to be caught and destroyed, and like animals they too will perish.

 2 Peter 2:12

-So it doesn’t matter if a 40-year-old chimpanzee is much smarter and has suffered longer than a 3-day-old baby, if they both die, it’s the human that goes to heaven and the chimpanzee that “perishes.”
+So it doesn’t seem to matter that a 40-year-old chimpanzee is much smarter and has suffered longer than a 3-day-old baby, if they both die, it’s the human that goes to heaven, and the chimpanzee that “perishes.”

-Just for kicks, let’s imagine that animals do go to heaven.
-This raises a lot of interesting questions, like: Would they all go to heaven?
+Just for kicks, let’s imagine that’ the case.
+This raises a lot of interesting questions, like: Do all animals go to heaven?
 Elephants?
 Horses?
 Apes?
 Chimps?
 Dogs?
 Cats?
 Snakes?
 Rats?
 Birds?
 Mice?
 Mosquitoes?
 Ants?
 Gnats?
 Plants?
 Amoebas?
 Bacteria?
 Or does God draw the line somewhere?

 If single celled organisms are allowed into heaven, do all the cells that make up my body go to heaven?
 Or just the soul they hosted?
 (Because they have served me well, and I think they deserve a vacation from all my abuse.)

 If single celled organisms are not allowed into heaven, how many cells must an animal have before it does qualify for heaven?
 10?
 1000?
 1,000,000?

 Or perhaps it’s not a matter of cell count, but intelligence.
 If that’s the case, is that 40-year-old chimpanzee worth more to God than the 3-day-old baby?